hyochan/dooboo-ui-legacy/packages/CalendarCarousel/README.md

 ```
 - The default javascript Date object is used to print out the dates, month titles, month, and year.
 - The arrow buttons are made with general HTML symbols.
+- Intl is used to print out the names of the months.

 #### Preview